Automatic language translation

 See either Hotspot maps or Rate maps.

-Taking of another person's motor vehicle illegally and without permission with the intent of temporarily or permanently depriving the owner or possessor of the use of the motor vehicle (ANZSOC, 2011).
-Includes the police incident category of 'stolen vehicle/vessel'.
+Taking of another person's motor vehicle (car, motorcycle and other vehicles/vessels) illegally and without permission with the intent of temporarily or permanently depriving the owner or possessor of the use of the motor vehicle.
+Includes being carried in conveyance taken without consent.

 Unlawfully kill another person when there is intent to kill or to cause grievous bodily harm, knowing that death or grievous bodily harm would be probable (reckless indifference to life) or without intent to kill in the course of committing a crime (felony murder) (ANZSOC, 2011).
 Includes the police incident category of murder - actual.
 For this offence, incident counts represent the number of individual victims rather than the number of incidents.